 Lindsay Fulton, a staff genealogist at the New England Historic Genealogical Society, researches Colonial and Early American ancestors for a living.
 In this Q&A, she was kind enough share her go-to resources for overcoming the challenges of tracing ancestors from this era:

-Q1: What’s a genealogist’s biggest challenge in tracing Colonial-era and early Americans?
+Q: What’s the biggest challenge in tracing Colonial-era and early Americans?

 The most common challenges are: